Sexual Assault and Sexual Misconduct Resources

 Students coping with a sexual assault have counseling services that are FREE of charge and are CONFIDENTIAL (540-654-1053) that are on-campus at the University’s Psychological Services Center (The Talley Center) that are staffed with licensed professionals.

-Sexual assault victims have several judicial options from which to choose: filing criminal charges, obtaining a restraining order or similar lawful order, filing campus judicial charges, and filing a civil suit for monetary damages.
-Victims are not limited to just one of these options, but can choose any combination including filing all three types of charges.
-Below is a brief description of each type of judicial process
+Sexual assault, dating/domestic violence, and stalking victims have several legal and administrative options from which to choose: filing criminal charges, obtaining a restraining order or similar lawful order, proceeding with an investigation through the Office of Title IX, and filing a civil suit for monetary damages.
+Victims are not limited to just one of these options, but can choose any combination or all, including pursuing criminal, civil, and administrative options.
+Below is a brief description of each type of judicial process.

 - Criminal Charge